perlaas/simple-open-data-map/README.md

 # simple-open-data-map
 Simple web map for open data
 ## Purpose
 A simple but still useful web map for open data using open standards as OGC.
+Functionality include pan and zoom in the map as well as including identify objects at a user selected position in the map.
 Useful as it is, setting configuration you need in conf.js, or as a starting point.
 Currently tested on open data from government agencies in Sweden using OCG WMTS and WMS.
 Spatial reference system SWEREF99 TM, epgs 3006.

+The code should need some cleaning and comments but is hopefully useful.
 ## Design
 - Only client side logic.
-  - Exemption: server side (php) API to proxy calls to services that does not support CORS.
+  - Exemption: server side (php) API to proxy calls to services that does not support CORS or does not have wildcard same-origin policy.
 - Keep logic simple to avoid the need for many libraries
 - Use standard javascript over library for simple tasks
 - Add libraries only if they give enough benefit.
 For example: